 All students love to color every once in a while—yes, even middle schoolers.
 Using the tried-and-true “color-by-number” method is actually fantastic for students to practice their fraction skills because it uses yet another way of interacting with fractions in a concrete way.

-Check out the color-by-fractions at Kaylee’s Education Studio.
+Check out the color-by-fractions pages at Kaylee’s Education Studio.
 They’re a great option for math centers/rotations, early morning work or for early finishers, and as a Friday fun activity.
 You can even find ones that have a digital component!

 10. Play music

 When I was growing up, every school had the option to join band, orchestra, and choir.
-I played the clarinet from fourth grade through high school.
+I played the clarinet from 4th grade through high school.
 I quickly learned that math and music are deeply intertwined, and I still believe that learning to read music helped me learn more complex mathematical concepts.
 Though sadly, these types of classes are becoming less and less common, you can sneak in a basic reading music lesson to help teach your students about fractions.
 For example, a whole note is held for four counts, whereas a half note is held for—you guessed it—two counts.
 There are quarter notes, eighth notes, and even sixteenth notes.

 11. Pool noodle fractions